fenhl/ootrstats/README.md

 Benchmarks the randomizer by measuring the average number of CPU instructions required to successfully generate a seed, taking into account the failure rate of the randomizer.

-This subcommand requires workers to have access to [`perf`](https://perf.wiki.kernel.org/), which is only available for Linux.
+This subcommand requires workers to either run on macOS or have access to [`perf`](https://perf.wiki.kernel.org/) for Linux.
 Workers running on Windows will attempt to use [WSL](https://learn.microsoft.com/windows/wsl/about).
 To install `perf` on an Ubuntu or Debian distro running inside WSL, run `apt-get install linux-tools-generic` and copy/symlink `/usr/lib/linux-tools/*-generic/perf` into your `PATH`.

 Results will be displayed on stdout.